 The Civic Centre is located in the centre of Southampton and are where our main offices are based, along with the SeaCity Museum, the O2 Guildhall Southampton, Southampton City Art Gallery and the Central Library.

-The council also has other sites located around Southampton where council employees are based, including One Guildhall Square, which is also home to our Gateway face to face service.
+The council also has other sites located around Southampton where council employees are based.

 You can have your say on various council issues.